Aqasch/Gadget_RL/README.md

 # Running CRL and GRL

-In the `gadget_RL` we already have the codes prepared for `CRLQAS` [ICLR 2024](https://openreview.net/forum?id=rINBD8jPoP&noteId=CrB0JrEQJY) on tranverse field Ising model and `GRL` with 1 and 2 extracted gates.
+In the `gadget_RL`, we already have the codes prepared for `CRLQAS` [ICLR 2024](https://openreview.net/forum?id=rINBD8jPoP&noteId=CrB0JrEQJY) on the transverse field Ising model and `GRL` with 1 and 2 extracted gates.

 ## Configurations

-Inside `gadget_RL` in the `configuration_file` folder we have many possible configurations of the agent-environment parameters such as
+Inside `gadget_RL` in the `configuration_file` folder, we have many possible configurations of the agent-environment parameters such as

 - Number of qubits
 - Number of layers: defines the number of steps per episode